-C# File Equals: Compare FilesThis C# article implements a File.Equals method.
+C# File Equals: Compare FilesImplement a File.Equals method to compare files.
 The method checks every byte.

 static void Main()

-What sort of use does this method have?
-Let's say you are trying to update a directory of files but some files may not be different.
-Instead of rewriting files, you can test them for equality first.
+Suppose we are trying to update a directory of files but some files may not be different.
+Instead of rewriting files, we can test them for equality first.

-So: If they are equal, you can just do nothing.
+So If they are equal, we can just do nothing.
 Reading in a file is a lot faster than writing out a file.

-We looked at an implementation of a file content comparison method.
-You can guess whether two files are equal by testing their dates and lengths.
-But you cannot know if every single byte is equal unless you test every single byte.
+A summary.
+We can guess whether two files are equal by testing their dates and lengths.
+But we cannot know if every single byte is equal unless we test every single byte.